samarthagarwal/FlutterScreens/README.md

 A collection of Login Screens, Buttons, Loaders and Widgets with attractive UIs, built with Flutter, ready to be used in your applications.

+##Widgets
+A software widget is a relatively simple and easy-to-use software application or component made for one or more different software platforms.
+A desk accessory or applet is an example of a simple, stand-alone user interface, in contrast with a more complex application such as a spreadsheet or word processor.

 ###### Last Update: Added SlideListView Widget

 ## Screenshots And Usage